camilletaglione/DenseFusion-with-sphercial-convolution-encoder/README.md

 # DenseFusion-with-sphercial-convolution-encoder

 6D pose estimation method developed during a master course.
-This method is based on the architecture of the DenseFusion method with the addition of a spherical convolution based encoder inspired by the DualPoseNet method.
+This method is based on the architecture of the DenseFusion method (https://github.com/j96w/DenseFusion) with the addition of a spherical convolution based encoder inspired by the DualPoseNet method (https://github.com/Gorilla-Lab-SCUT/DualPoseNet).
 The method has been developed for the YCB-Video database with a possible extension to LineMod in the future.
 The initial encoder is coded in TensorFlow, but the Densefusion architecture is coded in PyTorch.
-So the new encoder does not use the same spherical convolution function as the original encoder.
+So the new encoder does not use the same spherical convolution function (https://github.com/jonkhler/s2cnn/tree/master/s2cnn/soft) as the original encoder.
 To realise this method a study of many methods was carried out.
 The methods to be studied are those present in the citation file.
 These methods use visual detection, tactile detection or both.